vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 :::

 ## Epochs
 An epoch is a time period during which network changes, such as changing validator nominations, [liquidity provisions](../liquidity/provision.md#amending-and-cancelling-a-liquidity-commitment), [recurring transfers](../assets/transfers.md#recurring-transfers), and community-funded rewards can be announced and then implemented.
-Changes that are announced in one epoch will only be executed in the following epoch, or in the epoch nominated for the change, with the exception of ['un-nominate now'](./proof-of-stake#un-nominate-now).
+Changes that are announced in one epoch will only be executed in the following epoch, or in the epoch nominated for the change.
+There is one exception, ['un-nominate now'](./proof-of-stake#un-nominate-now).

 The length of an epoch is <NetworkParameter frontMatter={frontMatter} param="validators.epoch.length" hideName={true} />, which is set by a network parameter.